-Dakar En Jeux Festival Caps Off Week Of Celebrations Marking One Year To Go To Dakar 2026
+Dakar en Jeux festival caps off week of celebrations marking one year to go to Dakar 2026

 International futsal tournament at Dakar Arena

 A highlight of the week was the international futsal tournament at Dakar Arena in Diamniadio.
-Eight under-17 men's and women's teams from Africa, Europe and South America competed, including Senegal, Morocco, Portugal and Brazil in the men's event and Senegal, Namibia and Guinea in the women's.
+Eight under-17 m’n’s and w’men’s teams from Africa, Europe and South America competed, including Senegal, Morocco, Portugal and Brazil in t’e men’s event and Senegal, Namibia and Guinea in t’e women’s.

 Promoting sport and health